thesedays/Facebook-friend-selector/README.md

 		console.log('The following friends were selected: ' + selectedFriendIds.join(", "));
 	};);

-5 - Open the plugin instance.
+5 - Display the plugin instance when you need it.
+The plugin will automatically load the Facebook friends of the logged in user (and they will be cached and reused across all instances on the page).

 	$("#btnSelect1").click(function (e) {
 		e.preventDefault();